 - Ikaruga has an optional variation on this.
 Your ship can absorb light or dark bullets (and flip freely between being able to absorb either.)
 The reason to do this is to build up power for your Beam Spam, but it's possible to make it through a whole level without firing a shot.
-In fact, if you can survive each level bosses barrage of light and dark bullets without shooting back for 100 seconds, then the boss will just fly away and you'll be awarded the rank of 'Dot Eater!'
+In fact, if you can do precisely that and then survive each level boss's barrage of light and dark bullets without shooting back for 100 seconds, then the boss will just fly away and you'll be awarded the rank of 'Dot Eater!'
 Not to mention that you must survive against the final boss this way.

-- In Metal Gear Solid 3, the player cannot damage The Sorrow — He's already dead!
+- In Snake Eater, the player cannot damage The Sorrow — He's already dead!
 The only option is to wait for him to kill you, then use the Revival Pill.
-Getting as far as possible before being instant killed will net you some special camo though.
+Getting as far as possible before being instant killed will net you some special camo, though.

 - In Live A Live, choosing to fight the final boss's final form results in a Zero-Effort Boss fight, and the "bad" ending (where nothing happens except the credits roll).
 You have to choose to walk away from the fight for the real ending to occur.

-- In the original Super Smash Bros, the best way to defeat Pikachu is jump to the tower at the player's right and avoid all attacks, jumping if necessary.
+- In the original, the best way to defeat Pikachu is jump to the tower at the player's right and avoid all attacks, jumping if necessary.
 Sooner or later, regardless of difficulty, Pikachu will use agility and be rendered unable to jump, falling to his demise.

 - In Xenogears, during the Inevitable Tournament, you can get Alice's wedding dress from Dan during Fei's boss fight with him by constantly defending and healing instead of attacking.
 You can attack him too, but then you won't get the item.